 Bridging Across Multiple Networks.

-interesting possibilities including 2.4 GHz backhaul systems being part of a
+including 2.4 GHz backhaul systems being part of a mesh with

 Man-wearable Single Radio Modules.